 A new algorithm and Python package for a class of difficult Bayesian statistical models

 In this paper we propose to address this problem by dynamically updating the root-finding algorithm’s starting guess as the sampler moves along a simulated Hamiltonian trajectory.
-We propose heuristics for updating the guess and test these on a range of models, showing that dynamic guessing improves performance compared with the state of the art.
-We also present a Python package grapevine containing our implementation of HMC with dynamic guessing, benchmarks and convenience functions that allow users to easily fit their own statistical models using our algorithm.
+We propose heuristics for updating the guess and test these on a range of statistical models, showing that dynamic guessing improves performance compared with the state of the art.
+We also present a Python package grapevine containing our implementation of HMC with dynamic guessing, as well as benchmarks and convenience functions that allow users to easily fit their own statistical models using our algorithm.

 Our Python package and the code used to perform the experiments reported in this paper are available at [ANONYMISED] and from the Python Package Index.